DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 Here the callbacks are processed by the DevExpress HTTP handler, and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `true`.

 This is the recommended mode as it is considerably faster and much more flexible.
-In this mode though, any access restriction rules defined using the default mechanisms have no effect.
+In this mode though, any access restriction rules defined enforced by the default mechanisms have no effect.
 Instead, the access control should be performed by a custom dashboard storage class that implements the [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage?tabs=tabid-csharp%2Ctabid-T392813_7_52373613) interface.

 As a starting point, you can copy the reference implementation of such a storage class from the example project's [DashboardStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs) file to your application and fine-tune it for your needs.